 I expected a sleazy giallo and I got a sleazy giallo.
 The catchy folk-rock theme song?
 That surprised me.

-As of this writing, the film's IMDb page has no trivia.
-No proof the American distributor already owned the song, spliced it into the soundtrack, and changed the film's title.
-Nope, none at all.
-So, clearly, director Mario Gariazzo commissioned the theme, believing it a perfect tonal fit.
-If that's true, it might merit an extra star.
+As of this writing, the film’s IMDb page has no trivia.
+No proof the American distributor already owned the song, spliced it into the soundtrack, and altered the film’s title.
+None at all.
+If director Mario Gariazzo commissioned the theme, it might merit an extra star.

 The film’s plot concerns a blackmail scam photographing wealthy marks in compromising positions in the titular establishment.
 Said positions feature lots of nudity and kinky behavior.

-Soon, a black-gloved killer starts picking off victims peripheral to the scam.
-After the killer stashes a body in a parked car's trunk, the car's owners, a young couple, get involved.
+Soon, a black-gloved killer begins picking off victims peripheral to the scam.
+After the killer stashes a body in a parked car’s trunk, the car’s owners, a young couple, get involved.

 This all plays out as an over-the-top cross between Scooby-Doo and softcore porn.
-The end reveal is laugh-out-loud implausible, and the blackmail scenes are as explicit as the censors would allow.
-It's pure exploitation in all it's ridiculous glory and I'll admit, it kept me entertained.
-If sleazy giallos are your thing, Play Motel won't disappoint.
+The end reveal is laugh-out-loud implausible, and the blackmail scenes are borderline pornographic.
+It’s pure exploitation in all its ridiculous glory and I’ll admit: it kept me entertained.
+If sleazy gialli are your thing, Play Motel won’t disappoint.